Croft, Cheshire: Events

 Croft Carnival is held annually, usually on the first Saturday of July, and features local talent, business and exhibitions.
 The event ends with an athletics competition, followed by an egg-throwing competition.
 In 2020 and 2021 this event was cancelled due to the risk of COVID-19.

+They also have a Royal Air Force Air Cadets (RAFAC) Squadron across the road from the primary school.